Materials-Data-Science-and-Informatics/rdf-graph-visualization/README.md

     color: '#FF0000'
 ```

-- `relevantProperties`: List of properties that will be used to filter the data.
 - `relationProperties`: List of properties that will be used to create links between nodes.
 - `labelProperties`: List of properties that will be used to create labels for nodes.
 - `groups`: List of groups that will be created based on the properties.
 Each group has the following properties: